tarantool/metrics/doc/monitoring/metrics_reference.rst

 Spaces
 -------------------------------------------------------------------------------

-Those metrics provide information about spaces size.
+Those metrics provide specific information about each individual space in Tarantool instance.

 * ``tnt_space_len`` - number of records in space.
   This metric always has 2 labels - ``{name="test", engine="memtx"}``. ``name`` - the name of the space,